wpilibsuite/frc-docs/source/docs/software/driverstation/programming-radios-for-fms-offseason.rst

 - Username: root
 - Password: root

-Note: It is not recommended to modify the configuration manually
+.. note:: It is not recommended to modify the configuration manually

 Download the software
 ---------------------